squarepupil/website-pages/src/pages/detailed.md

 look very different and that is a good thing.

 We use life itself as our curriculum and we neither praise nor criticize students’ personal choices.
-We do embrace authentic emotions -- joy at something delightful, frustration at annoyances — but notions of what is worthy of a student’s time come from students themselves, both as individuals and as reflexive members of a community, as well as the world of resources around them.
+We do embrace authentic emotions&mdash;joy at something delightful, frustration at annoyances&mdash;but notions of what is worthy of a student’s time come from students themselves, both as individuals and as reflexive members of a community, as well as the world of resources around them.

-Students start from a place of accepting who they are now and decide, more or less, from that foundation as to what they want to become.
+Students start from a place of accepting who they are now and then decide where to proceed from there.
 This allows our students to naturally grow into a future of their own making at a pace that works for them.

 END